Faith Community Partnership (FCP)

 1. Faith communities choose Faith Community Leaders who are willing to be Mental Health Champions to participate in the program.

-b) Trainings to help develop their own mental health ministry
+b) Trainings to help develop or sustain their own mental health ministry

 d) Fellowship with other faith communities